 Going further, Evans can use swift cuts and stiff arms in immediate succession to displace and disassemble would-be tacklers.
 He doesn’t win with brute force, but he knows how to use targeted physicality to stay on his feet.

 On passing downs, Evans’ value is still being deciphered.
-But even without volume, his traits translate as a pass catcher.
-He’s shown he can guide the ball in with his hands and reset his feet ahead of catches to account for RAC, and he’s a venerable RAC threat with his combination of explosiveness, fluidity, and contact balance.
+But even without volume, his traits could eventually translate as a pass catcher.
+He’s shown he can guide the ball in with his hands and reset his feet ahead of catches to account for RAC, and he has a respectable RAC profile with his combination of explosiveness, fluidity, and contact balance.

-And as a pass blocker, he can at least square up blitzing defenders and surge into contact with his pads.
+Finally, as a pass blocker, Evans can at least square up blitzing defenders and surge into contact with his pads.

 Evans’ Areas for Improvement